(from AUNT ELLEN’S COOKBOOK” insert for GRISWOLD cake molds)

 For chocolate icing, add to the above 4 squares of bitter chocolate which has been melted.
 You can add the chocolate anytime after the hot syrup has been poured over the egg whites.

 For red icing, take part of white icing and add vegetable coloring.
 If needed, add powdered sugar for proper consistency.

-HINT ONE: I’m not too successful as a cake baker period, but I’ve been told from a very reliable source that you NEED to heat these oiled molds a bit, dust with flour before adding the batter.
+HINT ONE: I’m not too successful as a cake baker period, but I’ve been told by a very reliable source that you NEED to heat these oiled molds a bit and dust them with flour before adding the batter.
 Bunny Baker never uses the molds cold.

 HINT TWO: Fill the largest half of the mold within ¾ of the top—not more.
 Put the other half on top, empty!

 HINT THREE: Get real—o.k. if you REALLY want to be authentic on the ingredients, but I’m all for using a boxed cake mix and canned icing—I know it’s not quite the same, but I’m not into pain either.
 My friend Sue Conron claims that the DROMEDARY Pound Cake mix is great for these molds—just a perfect consistency.